jonschipp/vagrant/netsniff-ng/README.md

  * Latest stable Linux Kernel
  * Gencfg script for trafgen, and network-testing scripts
  * BPF helper tools (bpf_asm, bpf_dbg, etc.) and Perf tools
+ * Creates an nlmon interface so one can sniff netlink messages

 If you don't want to download and install the latest Linux kernel set script args to 0 by editing the Vagrantfile and then up'ing: